 - Ready in less than 20 minutes

-The first step in any grilled lobster recipe is to prep the lobster.
-You can butterfly lobster tails for grilling by bringing the flesh over the shell the same way you would for broiled lobster tails, but below I’ll show you a different, slightly easier method.
+The first step in any grilled lobster recipe is to butterfly them.
+You can bring the flesh over the shell the same way you would for broiled lobster tails, but below I’ll show you a different, slightly easier method:

 - Flatten.
 Use your hands to pry open the tail and then press with your palm to flatten, so that it opens up.

 - Skewer.
-Run the skewer lengthwise through the center of the flesh.
-This helps to prevent the lobster tail from curling up on the grill.
+Run the wooden skewers lengthwise through the center of the flesh.
+This helps to prevent the lobster tail from curling up.

 - Before grilling: Brush the lobster tails with olive oil and season with sea salt and black pepper.

 - Add lemon garlic butter.
-Flip the lobster tails and brush the melted seasoned garlic butter over the lobster meat.
+Flip the lobster tails and brush the melted seasoned garlic butter mixture over the lobster meat.
 Close the grill and cook until opaque.
 (See below for a time chart!)
 Serve with more of the seasoned butter.
 If you like, garnish the grilled lobster tail recipe with lemon wedges and a sprinkle of parsley or chives.

 Grilled lobster tails cook for 5-6 minutes flesh side down, followed by 1-6 minutes flesh side up, depending on the size.

-Cooking lobster tails that are still frozen is not recommended, because they will cook unevenly and come out tough.
+Grilling frozen lobster tails is not recommended, because they will cook unevenly and come out tough.
 Simply thaw them first, either in the refrigerator overnight or in a bowl of cold water on the counter.

 Can You Grill Lobster Tail In Advance?